What is cassoulet?

 - Cook’s note: The croutons can be prepared up to 1 day ahead and stored in an airtight container at room temperature.

-- Step 3: Heat a large heavy-bottomed pot over medium-high heat.
+- Heat a large heavy-bottomed pot to medium-high heat.
 Add the olive oil, onions and leeks and sauté for about 4 minutes until softened and translucent, stirring from time to time.
-Add the celery, carrots and parsnips and sauté for another 6 to 7 minutes until golden.
+Add the celery, carrots and parsnips and sauté another 6 to 7 minutes until golden.
 Add the garlic and sauté for 1 minute only, stirring continuously so the garlic doesn’t brown.
 Add the puréed tomato, the cooked beans, 4 cups of the reserved cooking liquid from the beans, and the salt and pepper.
 Bring to a boil, then reduce heat to medium/medium-low and simmer, partially covered, for 35 to 40 minutes until the juices have thickened.
 Stir the beans a couple of times throughout the cooking to make sure they don’t stick to the bottom of the pot.
 Adjust the seasoning and add a bit of reserved cooking liquid if needed.
 Let the cassoulet stand for 10 minutes before serving.
 Spoon the cassoulet into bowls.
 Sprinkle with a few croutons, drizzle with a little olive oil and sprinkle with the parsley.
 Serve with the balance of the croutons on the side.

-- Cook’s note: The cassoulet can be cooled and refrigerated for up to 3 days or frozen for up to 1 month.
-(Completely thaw at room temperature before reheating.)
-Add a bit of liquid to the beans before reheating, as they will absorb most of the liquid while they sit.
+- Cook’s note: The cassoulet can be cooled and refrigerated for up to 3 days or frozen for up to 1 month (completely thaw at room temperature before re-heating).
+Add a bit of liquid to the beans before re-heating, as they will absorb most of the liquid while they sit.

-- This cassoulet is simple to make, but prepping the ingredients does take some time.
+This cassoulet is simple to make, but prepping the ingredients does take some time.
 So I suggest you cook the beans and make the croutons a day ahead.
 This way, making the cassoulet will be less time-consuming… and you can focus all your attention on cutting the mirepoix!